blubcow/SmartMediaPresenter/README.md

 ## Description

 The Smart Media Presenter was developed as an open source desktop application in the process of a Bachelor Thesis.
 It was built using TypeScript, Electron.js, React.js, MaterialUI and Firebase.
+The application focuses on the creation of slide shows for panoramic photos consiting of multiple images.
+Presentations can be created, edited, presented and synced to the cloud.

 <p align="center">
   <img src="./public/resources/home-screenshot.png" width='500' />